tgmfy/Prashant/README.md

 # Prashant
-It is for my practice purpose
+It is for my practice purpose.
+Author - Prashant Bhagwanay